 We believe that equity grants serve our compensation objectives by linking the compensation of our key employees to our long-term strategic plan and further align such employees with our stockholders since the value of equity awards will increase or decrease with the changes in the value of our common stock.
 Grants are generally made under a performance-based long-term incentive program ("LTIP").
 Participants in the LTIP include our executive officers, including the NEOs, and other key employees.
 Prior to the 2019-2021 LTIP, LTIP awards were generally made annually with a three-year performance period.
-Currently, our NEOs have front-loaded LTIP awards under the 2019-2021 LTIP representing three years' worth of long-term incentive value (two years' worth of value for Mr. Idrovo who joined the Company during fiscal year 2020).
+Our current NEOs have front-loaded LTIP awards under the 2019-2021 LTIP representing three years' worth of long-term incentive value (two years' worth of value for Mr. Idrovo who joined the Company during fiscal year 2020).
+All awards to the NEOs under the 2019-2021 LTIP were made prior to fiscal year 2021, and the NEOs did not receive any LTIP awards or other equity awards during fiscal year 2021.